Large-scale simulations of Floquet physics on near-term quantum computers: Results

-Within this setting (namely local driving with $\hat V^{(j)}$ and $\hat V^{(-j)}$ commuting), we have that to second order in $\frac{1}{\omega}$ the resources to simulate $\hat H_{\rm eff}$ are determined by the requirements for simulating $\hat H_0$.
-This is one of the main benefits of the QHiFFS algorithm.
-Namely, it allows one to reuse previously developed time-independent techniques and lift them to a Floquet Hamiltonian simulation~\cite{verstraete2009quantum, berry2015simulating,low2019hamiltonian,cirstoiu2020variational, gibbs2021long, mansuroglu2021variational, gibbs2022dynamical}.
+This yields one of the main benefits of the QHiFFS algorithm, as it allows to reuse of previously developed time-independent techniques and lifts them to a Floquet Hamiltonian simulation~\cite{verstraete2009quantum, berry2015simulating,cirstoiu2020variational, gibbs2021long, mansuroglu2023variational, gibbs2024dynamical}.
 For example, if $\hat H_0$ is diagonal, or it can be analytically diagonalized, then one can simulate evolution under $\hat H_{\rm eff}$, and correspondingly evolution under $\hat H(t)$, using a fixed depth circuit.
 The transversely driven Ising model (independent of topology and dimension) falls into this category.
-More generally, one could use known methods for simulating the time-independent $1$D $XY$-model~\cite{verstraete2009quantum}, Bethe diagonalizable models~\cite{sopena2022algebraic} and translationally symmetric models~\cite{mansuroglu2021variational}, to simulate the effect of local driving on such systems.
+More generally, one could use known methods for simulating the time-independent $1$D $XY$-model~\cite{verstraete2009quantum}, Bethe diagonalizable models~\cite{sopena2022algebraic} and translationally symmetric models~\cite{mansuroglu2023variational}, to simulate the effect of local driving on such systems.

-We note that in classical simulations of Floquet systems, high frequency expansions are known and commonly used~\cite{magnus1954exponential, goldman2014periodically, eckardt2015high, bukov2015universal, oka2019floquet} both for simulation and for Floquet engineering.
-In the latter case, Eq.~\ref{eq:time_ordered_integral} and Eq.~\ref{eq: Kick_unitary} are viewed from the opposite perspective to the one we take here.
-Namely, the time-dependent driving term, $\hat V(t)$, can be designed to implement otherwise unfeasible complex many-body time-independent Hamiltonians, $\hat H_{\rm eff.}$.
-This perspective is also taken in the quantum computing community for gate calibration and optimisation~\cite{sameti2019floquet, petiziol2021quantum, qiao2021floquet}.
+We note that in classical simulations of Floquet systems, high frequency expansions are known and commonly used~\cite{magnus1954exponential, casas2001floquet, goldman2014periodically, eckardt2015high, oka2019floquet} both for simulation and for Floquet engineering.
+In the latter case, Eq.~\eqref{eq:time_ordered_integral} and Eq.~\eqref{eq: Kick_unitary} are viewed from the opposite perspective to the one we take here.
+Namely, the time-dependent driving term, $\hat V(t)$, can be designed to implement otherwise unfeasible complex many-body time-independent Hamiltonians, $\hat H_{\rm eff}$.
+This perspective is also taken in the quantum computing community for gate calibration and optimization~\cite{sameti2019floquet, petiziol2021quantum, qiao2021floquet}.
 However, on digital quantum computers the harder task is typically to simulate the time-ordered integral.
 Hence, this is our focus here.
-Namely, we propose implementing Eq.~\eqref{eq: Kick_unitary} on quantum hardware to simulate Floquet dynamics.
+Namely, we propose implementing Eq.~\eqref{eq: Kick_unitary} on quantum hardware to simulate Floquet dynamics. \ \\

-\section{Case study: Two-dimensional biaxial next-nearest-neighbor Ising (BNNNI) model in a transverse field}
+\subsection{Case study: Two-dimensional biaxial next-nearest-neighbor Ising (BNNNI) model in a transverse field}